-- Ax-Crazy: Becomes more and more unhinged as the film progresses.
-Near the end of the movie, he just straight-up starts murdering random people on sight.
+- Ax-Crazy: Becomes more and more unhinged as the first film progresses.
+Near the end, he just straight-up starts murdering random people on sight.

 - Big Bad: He's the main antagonist in both films, though he shares the spot with Galactus in Rise of the Silver Surfer.

-- Curb-Stomp Battle: Is at the hand of two of these the second movie.
-First when he tries to fight the Silver Surfer alone and is defeated in a single blast, and later during the final battle when fighting Johnny with All Your Powers Combined easily beats Doom, who never even gets a single shot off.
+- Curb-Stomp Battle: Is at the hand of two of these in the second movie.
+First, when he tries to fight the Silver Surfer alone, he is defeated in a single blast; second, during the final battle, Johnny with All Your Powers Combined easily beats Doom, who never even gets a single shot off.